Author’s Note: Although some might hear my voice in this post as loud, it’s a whispering post.

 Then there’s approval.
 Before the definition, a question for all of us to consider:

 If we believe we are absolutely right, why do we want and or need anyone else’s approval?
-Because anything less than 100% approval = 100% rejection, condemnation, and dislike?
+Because anything less than 100% approval = 100% rejection, more condemnation, and passionate dislike?

 On to the definition: backing, endorsement, vote, thumbs up, and ratification.